 - Printables were made to add to the sprite bottle (Grinch POP!), sliced ham (Roast Beast) and potato casserole (Who Hash)!
 I printed these out on my home printer.

-- Cost – approximately $400 was spent on the Whoville arch, and ALL the table decor – plastic covers, wrapping paper, 75 centerpieces. plates, cups, straws, Roast Beast platters and Grinch Greens salad bowls.
+- Cost – approximately $400 was spent on the Whoville arch, and ALL the table decor and plates/utensils- plastic table covers, wrapping paper, 75 centerpieces. plates, cups, straws, Roast Beast platters and Grinch Greens salad bowls.
 Not bad for approximately 225 guests.
 Everything else was borrowed or donated.
-The platters and salad bowls will be used again.
+The platters and salad bowls were purchased at the dollar store and will be used again.

 - Food was approximately $325 for 225 guests.
 A lot of the food was donated that is why the low amount.